8 Simple Lifestyle Changes That Will Make You Look Younger

 The AAD explains there are two types of aging, intrinsic and extrinsic.
 Intrinsic is the aging your genes dictate, while extrinsic is the type of premature aging caused by lifestyle and environmental factors, which we have a hand in.

 First and foremost, you should be wearing sunscreen every single day.
 Even on cloudy days and while sitting on airplanes, you're susceptible to harmful rays that can lead to wrinkles, sun spots, and skin cancer.
 Your sunscreen should be broad-spectrum to protect against both UVA and UVB rays as well as SPF 30 or higher and water resistant.
-If you don't have a daily sunscreen, Consumer Reports just put out its list of the best sunscreens of 2018.
+If you don't have a daily sunscreen, here's our list of the best sunscreens.

 This should be intuitive, but if getting tanned or burned by the sun quickens the aging process, so does tanning in artificial beds or by using other similar technology.
 If you're still hell-bent on getting a tan and bronzer won't cut it, try lotions like Jergens Natural Glow Daily Moisturizer ($9; target.com) or spray tans.

 In addition to protecting your skin from the sun every day (can't stress "every" enough), here are more simple lifestyle changes you can make to prevent premature wrinkles and aging.

 A lot of the lifestyle changes that benefit your overall health also benefit your skin.
 As you know, smoking is linked to a slew of health issues, and the AAD also says it causes wrinkles and "a dull, sallow complexion."
 Case in point.